openharmony/docs/en/device-dev/subsystems/subsys-xts-guide.md

 </tbody>
 </table>

-## Test Case Development Guidelines<a name="section3695134065513"></a>
+## Test Case Development Guidelines

-You should select the appropriate programming language and your target test framework to develop test cases.
+The test framework and programming language vary with the system type.

 **Table  4**  Test frameworks and test case languages for different systems